pietro-butti/Lattice.jl/README.md

   Thread block size:        4 x 4     [16] (Number of blocks: [4])
   Twist tensor: (0,)
 ```
+General rules: the length of the tuples must be the same and must coincide with the number of dimensions.
+The lattice sizes must be divisible for the block sizes).

 Given a point $(b,r)$ the neighbor points in the direction $\hat\mu$ can be found using the functions `up` and `dw`.
 As in the picture: